 Is it possible for vaccination to exhaust the immune system if someone has impaired immunity?

-No, this will not exhaust your immune system.
-There is no reason to expect that COVID-19 vaccination will have a negative impact on your immune system, even if you receive multiple vaccinations.
+No, there is no reason to expect that COVID-19 vaccination will have a negative impact on your immune system, even if you receive multiple vaccinations.